 Download our poster for your employees to make them aware of what is safe to shred.

-Although we do not accept these hazardous materials in our document shredding receptacles, we can offer the disposal of such materials as long as they are put in a separate receptacle called dual shredding console.
+Although we do not accept these hazardous materials in our document shredding receptacles, we can offer the disposal of such materials as long as they are put in a separate receptacle.
+We can offer both dual shredding consoles or our data destruction wheelie bins.
 These consoles are available for regular shredding services and our mobile on-site shredding services.
 We can shred hardware and metal such as hard drives, CD’s and USB sticks if we collect them separately to the documents.

 Topwood data destruction ensures that every single piece of data destroyed is disintegrated beyond recovery: this is the only way you can be sure that your data is protected from theft with absolute certainty.
 Topwood’s low speed, high torque industrial shredder cuts and grinds the media into tiny fragments until they pass through a screen (30mm down to 6mm depending on security requirements).
 Once powder-like the rendered material is then sent to a smelter so it can be recycled.